-This chapter briefly describes how to verify that multiple paths exist to virtual disk units under Tru64 UNIX V5.1x.
+This chapter briefly describes how to verify that multiple paths exist to virtual disk units.

-After configuring units (virtual disks) through either the CLI or SWCC, access the new storage by performing one of the following methods:
+After configuring units (virtual disks) through either the CLI or SWCC reboot the host to enable access to the new storage.
+After the host restarts, verify that the disk is correctly presented to the host.
+The command to use consists of the following syntax: